Perpetuus85/gekko-neural-network-strategy/README.md

 Install the modules in your gekko folder: `npm install convnetjs mathjs`

+Copy everything from the strategies folder into your own strategies folder.

 I find it best to run this strategy via CLI.

 Below configuration is tailored towards USD/BTC 10m candles on GDAX (no fees since GDAX charges 0 for maker which gekko does).